COVID-19 and flu vaccines are now available. Find out how to get them at a location near you.

 northwestern-medicine-cochlear-implants

-Cochlear implants have four main parts that help provide a sense of sound to patients who were previously deaf or hard of hearing.
+Cochlear implants can help provide a sense of sound to patients who are deaf or hard of hearing.

 Meet the Teams